-Schoolwide Title 1 program and what that means to all students K-8.
+In February, JCC's Title 1 program hosted a Book Bingo Night for grades K-5.
+Before BINGO began, an informational Title 1 meeting for parents explaining the benefits of having a Schoolwide Title 1 program and what that means to all students K-8.
 They have so many more opportunities to get that added amount of help in Reading or Math for the whole year or just a few weeks.
 Over 100 books were awarded as prizes along with free popcorn and water.

-During fall and spring Parent-Teacher's Conferences, the Title 1 teacher was available for conferences.
+During Parent-Teacher's Conferences, the K-3rd grade Title 1 teacher was available for conferences. in the fall and in the spring.